2024-2025 Course Catalog

 • Germany is home to the largest Turkish population outside of Turkey?

 Why study German?
-A relevant field for the 21st century, German Studies emphasizes the diversity of the German-speaking world.
-Of course, German has long been a crucial language of the arts, philosophy, and the social and natural sciences.
-The German-speaking countries have played a significant role in European and global world history, while united Germany is one of the driving forces behind European integration and economic development.
-The Germanophone world offers some of the most innovative literature, music, art, film and other forms of cultural expression and a breadth of multicultural perspectives.
-As a result, German is an important language—not just in Germany, Austria, Liechtenstein, and the German-speaking cantons of Switzerland—but also throughout the world.
+A relevant field for the 21st century, German Studies at Lawrence emphasizes the diversity and multiculturalism of the German-speaking world.
+German is an important language—not just in Germany, Austria, Liechtenstein, and the German-speaking cantons of Switzerland—but also globally.
+It has long been an important language of the arts, philosophy, and the social and natural sciences.
+The Germanophone world has produced some of the most interesting literature, music, art, film, and other forms of cultural expression.
+The German-speaking countries have played a significant role in world history, while united Germany is one of the driving forces behind European integration and economic development.

-Off-campus Study.
-Study in the German-speaking world in one of our affiliated programs in Berlin, Freiburg, and Vienna or work with us to find a program that meets your specific needs.
-On campus, maintain a connection to German language and culture at our lunch and dinner tables or at departmental events.
+Off-Campus Study.
+Take advantage of our affordable study abroad opportunities by participating in one of our affiliated programs in Berlin, Freiburg, or Vienna, or work with us to find a program that meets your specific needs.
+Most courses taken abroad meet major and minor requirements.
+On campus, maintain a connection to the German language and its cultures at our conversation tables and at departmental events.

 Required for the major in German Studies

-The German Studies major requirements are structured so as to offer students the flexibility to select courses based on their individual interests.
+The German Studies major requirements are structured to offer you the flexibility to select courses based on your interests.
 Attain proficiency in the language after completing the sequence GER101⇒GER102⇒GER201⇒GER202⇒GER285.
 If you have had previous experience in German, take the placement assessment.
-After GER285 (or equivalent), the only required courses are GER312: Reading Texts and Contexts and the Senior Experience (either GER600: Senior Seminar or an independent study).
+The only required courses are GER312: Reading Texts and Contexts and the Senior Experience (either GER600: Senior Seminar or an independent study equivalent to the Senior Seminar).
+Completion of GER202 and GER285 count towards the major.

-Students who complete the major in German Studies can expect to achieve the following:
+In completing the major in German Studies, you can expect to achieve the following:

 • At least intermediate-high to advanced-low level proficiency in the four language skills (listening, speaking, reading and writing);

-• Demonstrate knowledge of Germanophone cultures as diverse, dynamic, multi-lingual, and global;
+• Knowledge of Germanophone cultures as diverse, dynamic, multilingual, and global;

-• At the culmination of the major, execute the research and writing skills to carry out an independent project relevant to the discipline of German Studies using primary and secondary resources.
+• At the culmination of the major, carry out an independent research or creative project in German Studies.

 The major in German Studies requires:

-1. 60 units beyond GER 202, including GER 312: Reading Texts and Contexts.
+1. 60 units beyond GER 201, including GER 312: Reading Texts and Contexts.
 At least 36 of these units must be taken at Lawrence.
-Twelve units taught in English may count toward the major, but companion tutorials taught in German taken with courses taught in English may count as German credit.
+Up to twelve units taught in English may count toward the major.

-3. Students who expect to graduate must submit electronically a portfolio by the second week of their final term.
-The student's advisor will provide details about the exact contents of the portfolio which will generally consist of the following materials:
+3. A portfolio submitted by the second week of your final term.
+Details about the portfolio will be provided in the Senior Seminar and will generally consist of the following materials:

 1. a reflection statement